mrowe/mikerowecode.com/_posts/2009-10-17-fusion-shared-folders.md

+---
+layout: post
-Using VMWare Fusion shared folders with a Linux guest
+title: Using VMWare Fusion shared folders with a Linux guest
+---

 [VMWare Fusion][] has a "shared folders" feature which allows you to seamlessly share folders on the host Mac system with the virtualised